threefoldtech/zos/bins/README.md

 To build your package, you can invoke the build script like this: `bash bins-extra.sh --package mysoftware`.

 The build script takes care to set up an environment easy to use inside your package script.
-You have differents variables setup you can use:
+You have different variables setup you can use:

 - `FILESDIR`: the path where your files next to your build script are located
 - `WORKDIR`: a temporary directory you can use to build your software
 - `ROOTDIR`: root directory you can use to put your final files to packages